 - Adult: any person 16 years or older.
 Provides full library privileges.
 Some legal borrowing restrictions may apply to materials for persons 16-17 years of age. - Junior: any child 15 years or under who has been nominated by a parent or an adult guardian (proof of identification for adult is required).
 Provides full library privileges with restrictions on borrowing MA and R rated DVDs - Homebound: any Bayside Library Adult member who is registered with the Bayside Home Library Service.
 Provides home delivery services and related borrowing rights - Homebound Organisation: any assisted accommodation organisation in the Bayside LGA with residents who qualify as Homebound members.
 Provides home delivery services and related borrowing rights - Institution: any organisation based and operating within the Bayside LGA (one person in the organisation is required to be nominated as responsible for the membership).
 Provides full privileges - Staff: any person who is employed by Bayside Council.
 Provides full privileges and some additional professional prerogatives - Temporary: any person 18 years or older who is not a resident of NSW or is travelling from overseas, or any person without a fixed address who can provide a letter from a refuge or accommodation centre verifying their temporary accommodation.
 Provides privileges to borrow up to 3 items.
 Valid for 1 month.
 A temporary membership can be upgraded to an Adult membership upon presentation of suitable identification - Instalment borrower: any member who has been granted a fee payment plan.
 Provides privileges to borrow up to 10 items at a time and the ability to make 3 reservations.
-Valid for 6 months - Enable for payment: any membership that is suspended due to fees exceeding the \$20-or-over threshold can be temporarily converted to this membership type in order to facilitate a fee payment - Guest ticket: any member of the public.
+Valid for 6 months.
+Instalment amounts and frequency of payments are by agreement with the Coordinator Libraries. - Guest ticket: any member of the public.
 Provides limited privileges.
 Valid for 1 month.